United legend Butt praises 'ultra-hard working' Chong

 Butt says he is proud to show it’s possible in modern football to grow your own talent.

-“The ultimate goal is to get players into the United first team and we’ve had three debutants this season, which is difficult to do at the best of times.
-So, in that sense, it’s been a really good year for us.
-Some of the players have been here since the age of seven in the Foundation phases.
+“The ultimate goal is to get players into the first team and we’ve had three debutants this season, which is difficult to do at the best of times.
+In that sense, it’s been a really good year."

 “Coaches all the way up from the Under-11s to the Under-14s have had a lot of influence on their careers so far, so it’s a proud time when they make their debut.”